-- The core curriculum allows access to the following areas of learning: - Linguistic GCSE English Language, GCSE English Literature and GCSE MFL: - Mathematical GCSE Mathematics - Scientific GCSE Science or individual Sciences, GCSE Psychology - Humanities GCSE Business, Geography, History, Sociology, Politics - Physical discrete sporting programmes each week Aesthetic and Creative GCSE Art; - All students of compulsory school age have classes in Personal, Social, Health and Economic issues, which will include appropriate focus on relationships and sex education (see RSE policy) - All students of compulsory school age are given some form of physical activity for at least 90 mins a week.
-Often in addition to other creative forms of activity in and out of college. - Development of ICT skills within and outside of the classroom.
+- The core curriculum allows access to the following areas of learning: - Linguistic GCSE English Language, GCSE English Literature and GCSE MFL; - Mathematical GCSE Mathematics - Scientific GCSE Science or individual Sciences, GCSE Psychology - Humanities GCSE Business, Geography, History, Sociology, Politics - Physical discrete sporting programmes each week - Aesthetic and Creative GCSE Art; - All students of compulsory school age have classes in Personal, Social, Health and Economic issues, which will include appropriate focus on relationships and sex education (see RSE policy) - GCSE students choose their subjects from blocks.
+There are five blocks of subjects and students must choose one subject from each block.
+If students haven't completed Math's or English Language, they must choose these two subjects.